dotnet/arcade/Documentation/Projects/NativeDependencies/NativeDependencyBlobStorageFormat.md

 "Shims" are used to execute the native toolset.
 Since there is no enforced structure on the file layout for a native asset, shims bridge the gap so that we have a single well-known entry point that can be used for our native toolset.
 Having shims allows us to put all of them in a single folder (in a given repo) so that we can use them to access the tools rather than managing path access to every known toolset.

+It is possible that a native toolset will provide more than one shim.

 ### api version

 The "api version" should correspond to the version of the tool that each repo uses to acquire native toolset dependencies.
 It is the *hope* that this version rarely (never?) change.